General Post Office, Dublin: History

 The General Post Office in Ireland was first located in High Street in Dublin moving to Fishamble Street in 1689, to Sycamore Alley in 1709 and then in 1755 to Peter Bardin's Chocolate House at Fownes Court on the site where the Commercial Buildings used to be (later the Central Bank building).
 It was afterwards removed to a larger house opposite the Bank of Ireland building on College Green.
 On 6 January 1818, the new post office in Sackville Street (now O'Connell Street) was opened for business.

 During the Easter Rising of 1916, the GPO served as the headquarters of the uprising's leaders.
 It was from outside this building on 24 April 1916, that Patrick Pearse read out the Proclamation of the Irish Republic.
 The building was destroyed by fire in the course of the rebellion, save for the granite facade, and not rebuilt until 1929, by the Irish Free State government.
 An original copy of the Proclamation of the Irish Republic was displayed in the museum at the GPO.

 In anticipation of the 80th anniversary of the Easter Rising, in 1996, An Post commissioned a series of ten, large format, oil-on-canvas paintings by Irish artist Norman Teeling depicting key events of the Rising, including scenes at the GPO.
 The suite was displayed in the GPO's main hall until 2005.

 The museum was closed at the end of May 2015 and replaced by a new visitor centre to commemorate the 1916 Rising, "GPO Witness History", in March 2016.
 The building has remained a symbol of Irish nationalism.
 In 1935, in commemoration of the Rising, a statue depicting the death of the mythical hero Cúchulainn sculpted by Oliver Sheppard in 1911 was installed at the command post in the centre of the GPO main hall and is now housed in the front of the building.
 The statue was featured on the Irish ten shilling coin of 1966, marking the fiftieth anniversary of the Rising.
 Despite its significance in the history of Irish independence, ground rent for the GPO continued to be paid to English and American landlords until the 1980s.

-The broadcasting studios of 2RN, which later became Radio Éireann, were located at the GPO from 1928 until 1974.
+The broadcasting studios of 2RN, which later became Radio Éireann, had been located in the GPO from 1928 until 1976 and the completion of their move to a new Radio Centre at Donnybrook on the south side of Dublin.

 Draws for Prize Bonds are held weekly, on Fridays, in the building.

 Nelson's Pillar was located in the centre of O'Connell Street adjacent to the GPO, until it was destroyed by Irish republicans in an explosion in 1966.
 The Spire of Dublin was erected on the site of the Pillar in 2003.

 The Hibernia statue was depicted on the obverse of a commemorative 2 euro coin marking the Centenary of the Easter Rising in 2016.

 The postal service An Post moved its headquarters from the General Post Office building to new premises at North Wall Quay in Dublin, in June 2023.